bparanj/crystal/programming/iac/docs/experiments/goss-basics.md

 - **Debug Messages**: If the verification step fails, the output will include error messages or failure details provided by `goss`.
 This information can be crucial for debugging issues, as it will specify which tests failed and why.

 - **Exit Codes**: Pay attention to the exit codes reported by the Ansible tasks.
-A non-zero exit code typically indicates a failure that can help pinpoint where the process went awry.
+A non-zero exit code  indicates a failure that can help pinpoint where the process went awry.

 ### Best Practices for Debugging